 The formation of a second ocean and the solidification of a continental crust took about 1.5 billion years.
 The possible solidification of granite plutons ended about 1.6 billion years ago (bya) as indicated by the global Great Unconformity taking about 2.3 billion years.
 The best estimate for the beginning and assembly of supercontinents Vaalbara at 3.2 bya, Kenorland at 2.5 bya, Columbia at 1.8 bya, Rodinia at 1.4 bya, Pannotia at 0.65 bya, and Pangaea at 0.30 bya show the quickening and maturation of continental drifting.
 The dispersal of heat energy took eons but was eventually accelerated and aided by the development of a crust crystallizing on top of the lithosphere that acted as a unit, cracked, and subducted causing more mixing and cooling of both the crust and the upper mantle.
-The spawning of more volcanism accelerated the cooling of the crust and the stiffening of the lithosphere which could then dive more deeply into the asthenosphere.
+The spawning of more volcanism accelerated the cooling of the crust and the stiffening of the lithosphere which could then dive more deeply into the asthenosphere and accelerate the rock cycle.

 The subduction zones and erupted hot spots caused episodic cycling of volcanoes which emitted ash and dust into the atmosphere to shield the Sun’s radiant heat and cause glaciation.
 Glaciation would not have been initiated unless raised landmasses gathered more and more snow each year to produce ice sheets on land.
 At 2.5 bya, oxygen helped replace the greenhouse gases of CO2 and methane which also helped cyclic ages of glaciation.
 Without the raised landmasses of the supercontinents, ice sheets would have only occurred in the polar regions.
 An Earth completely covered with liquid water at 1 AU can only freeze at the poles due to heat convection in both the ocean and atmosphere.
 The ice sheets on land caused episodic erosion and wasting of the elevated surfaces.
 The ice would retard erosion for extremely long periods but then would eventually trap heat from the mantle that in turn would create dramatic erosion underneath the ice creating such land features as fjords and continental shelves with canyons.
 Direct evidence of this cyclic glaciation that stopped wasting for long periods and then accelerated erosion is the unconformities of different layered rocks in the Paleozoic period.
-The major sedimentary rock layers stacked on top of each other are uniquely different, indicating a long period when one type of erosion ceased and another started up to produce entirely different rocky minerals and color for the next overlying layer.
+The major sedimentary rock layers stacked on top of each other are uniquely different, indicating a long period when one type of erosion ceased and another started up to produce entirely different rocky minerals and colors for the next overlying layer.
 Why?
 Episodic glaciation of landmasses is probably the best answer.

 The cause of the great mass extinctions during the last 500 million years is anyone’s guess.
 But certainly one can point to certain causes and perhaps to a combination.
 The ice ages certainly placed stress on both the flora and fauna, with the lack of radiant heat and light.
 The covering of landmasses with ice squeezed the animals into smaller and smaller niches.
 The dust and ashes of extreme volcanism brought about by the increased continental drift and resulting plate tectonics would also add to blocking the Sun and greatly reducing photosynthesis and the O2/CO2 cycle.
 One certain blame was an asteroid strike during the mass extinction between the Cretaceous and Tertiary eras.